noahehall/theBookOfNoah/databases/mysql_new.md

 ## STATEMENTS crud
   - `delete`
     - delete rows of data from a given table
       - should always use a `where` clause unless you want to delete all rows
+        - deleting all rows with this method is slow
+        - see `truncate`
     - `low_priority` instructs the server to wait until there are no queries on the table named before delting rows.
       - only works with engines that permit  table locking
         - myisam, memory, merge
     - `quick` can be used with myisam tables to make deletions fatster by not merging leaves in the idnexes tree
-    - `ignore` instructs mysql to continue even if it encounters errors -
+    - `ignore` instructs mysql to continue even if it encounters errors
+    - `limit` specify max number of rows to be deleted
+      - often used with `order by` to delete a range of records
   - `do`
   - `explain`
   - `handler`